miranda-ng/miranda-ng/docs/readme.txt

 7. License and Copyright
 ------------------------
-Source code is available at: http://svn.miranda-ng.org/
+Source code is available at: https://github.com/miranda-ng/miranda-ng/

 Miranda NG is released under the terms of the GNU General Public License.
-See "License.txt" for more details.
+See "LICENSE" for more details.

 Miranda NG is copyright 2000-2012 by the people listed in contributors.txt.